sauerbraten/p1xbraten/README.md

 - adds the `trailcolor[shotgun|chaingun|rocketlauncher|rifle|grenadelauncher|pistol]` vars that change the respective weapon's projectile/particle trail
 - adds the `settrailcolor <SG|CG|RL|RI|GL|PI> <color>` command (for convenience: changing the variables directly also works)

+You can also adjust the trail colors in the options menu.

 ### [crosshairreloadfade.patch](./patches/crosshairreloadfade.patch)

 - adds `crosshairreloadfade` variable: set to 0 to disable the "crosshair-goes-dark-while-weapon-reloads" effect